grpc/grpc.io/content/en/blog/helm-grpc.md

 We chose to use protocol buffers - the default framework gRPC uses for serialization and over-the-air transmission - as our data definition language.
 By the end of that first day hacking with the Helm team, gRPC and protocol buffers proved to be a powerful combination.
-We had successfully had acheived communication between the Helm client and Tiller server using code generated from the protobuf and gRPC service definitions.
+We had successfully had achieved communication between the Helm client and Tiller server using code generated from the protobuf and gRPC service definitions.
 As a personal preference, we found that the protobuf files and resulting generated gRPC code provided an aesthetic, nearly self-documenting developer experience compared to something like Swagger.